-Each I/O line has its own control register (PAC, PBC, PCC, PDC, PGC) to control the input/output configuration.
+Each I/O line has its own control register (PAC, PBC, PCC) to control the input/output configuration.
 With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.

 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H, 17H, 19H and 1FH.
+These control registers are mapped to locations 13H, 15H and 17H.

-After a chip reset, these input/output lines remain at high levels or floating state (depending on the pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H, 18H or 1EH) instructions.
+After a chip reset, these input/output lines remain at high levels or floating state (dependent on pull-high options).
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H or 16H) instructions.